tkherman/Scheduling-Simulator/README.md

 >
 >   - What information do you need to store in the **Scheduler**?
 How will it
 >     maintain a running and waiting queue?
+>       - queue for waiting jobs
+>       - FIFO
+>           - keep track of number of running jobs
+>       - Round Robin
+>           - a running queue
+>       - MLFQ
+>           - a vector of queues where the index of is the level and the queue
+>             is just like a queue in Round Robin
 >
 >   - How will you compute the average turnaround and response times for the
 >     whole process queue?